Outdoor Portrait Professional Color Grading,

 - Above all, Add a Hue/Saturation adjustment layer by clicking on the

-.
+Adjustment Layericon at the bottom of the Layers panel and selectingHue/Saturation.
 Adjust the saturation to make colors pop, but be careful not to overdo it.

 Create a Selective Color Adjustment Layer: